Azim ud-Din I of Sulu: Second reign

 Before leaving Manila in 1751 to return to Sulu, Ferdinand I wrote a letter in Arabic addressed to Muhammad Khair ud-Din Amir ud-Din Itamza, Sultan of Maguindanao, on behalf of the Marquis of Ovando.
 However, inconsistent translations into Spanish led to allegations that he had advocated treason in the letter.
 He was subsequently arrested and imprisoned for ten years on charges of treason.

-Ferdinand I remained in prison until the Kingdom of Great Britain captured and occupied Manila during the Seven Years' War in 1762.
+Ferdinand I remained in prison until Great Britain captured and occupied Manila during the Seven Years' War in 1762.
 The following year, he was restored to the throne by the British, upon whose departure from Manila after the signing of the Treaty of Paris saw raids by Sulu pirates on the city intensify.

-Reversion to Islam

 After Sultan Bantilan had died, Bantilan's son, Azim ud-Din II, took power, and upon the latter's death Ferdinand I returned to Sulu.
-He was welcomed by his people and reverted to Islam, remaining a Muslim until his death.
+He was welcomed by his people.
 In November 1773, he abdicated the throne in favour of his son, Israil.